cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 }
 ```

-and the following IAM Policy attached to it (NOTE: the policy specifies the permissions to create the required resources in the requester AWS account):
+and the following IAM Policy attached to it:

+__NOTE:__ the policy specifies the permissions to create (with `terraform plan/apply`) and delete (with `terraform destroy`) all the required resources in the requester AWS account

 ```js
 {